Your child’s education is very important. Regular school attendance will help them fulfill their potential and ensure they have a brighter future.

 The school bell rings in the morning at 8.35 am and children should arrive before 8.45 am when registration ends.
 Children arriving after 8.45 am should report to the office.
 If children arrive after registration is closed they will be recorded in the register with a late mark.
 Children arriving after 9.00 am will be marked with an unauthorised absence for the morning session.
 Children who are consistently late to school may be referred to the Children Missing Education Officer.

 Holidays in term time are strongly discouraged.
-Click here for Norton Radstock Schools Agreement.
-They will be authorised only in exceptional circumstances, where the child’s attendance is already very good.
+Holidays only be authorised in exceptional circumstances, where the child’s attendance is already very good.
 Without a compelling reason why that holiday must be in term-time, it will not be authorised.
-Click here for request forms.
+Click here to requests a students absence.